Meena Jagadeesan

 Christina Ilvento*, Meena Jagadeesan*, and Shuchi Chawla.

 ACM FAT* 2020.
-(Preliminary version at EC 2019 Workshop on Mechanism Design for Social Good.)
+(Presented at EC 2019 Workshop on Mechanism Design for Social Good.)

 [paper] [slides] [talk]